CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Experiments

 \subsection{Evaluating SOTA LMMs on CMM-Math}

-We evaluate the performance of several state-of-the-art large multimodal models (LMMs) over CMM-MATH in terms of accuracy (Table \ref{table: comparison_accuracy_subject} and Table \ref{table: comparison_accuracy_level}) and GPT-4o score (Table \ref{table: comparison_score_subject} and Table \ref{table: comparison_score_level}).
+We evaluate the performance of several SOTA LMMs over CMM-Math in terms of accuracy (Table \ref{table: comparison_accuracy_level} and Table \ref{table: comparison_accuracy_subject}) and GPT-4o score (Table \ref{table: comparison_score_level} and Table \ref{table: comparison_score_subject}).
 We also report the performance of various subjects and levels to analyze the LMMs' abilities of multimodal mathematical reasoning.
+We give the analysis in two parts: attention to CMM-Math and attention to SOTA LMMs.